List of Disney's Aladdin characters: The Sultan

 The Sultan is Princess Jasmine's father and the pompous but kind ruler of Agrabah.
 Some aspects of the character were inspired by the Wizard of Oz, to create a bumbling authority figure.

 In the 2019 film, the Sultan's personality is more serious compared to his animated counterpart, but retains the original's kind and benevolent nature.
 His wife comes from the kingdom of Shirabad, which Jafar sought to conquer, and was murdered prior to the events of the film, causing him to keep Jasmine inside the palace to protect her.
 At the end of the film, he steps down from his position as the Sultan and passes it on to Jasmine.

 Royal Guards

 The Royal Guards serve as law enforcement, patrolling the palace and the streets of Agrabah.

 Razoul

 Razoul (voiced by Jim Cummings) is the Captain of the Royal Guards of Agrabah in the films and the TV series.
 He is named for layout supervisor Rasoul Azadani.
-He dislikes Aladdin because of all the trouble he's caused for the guards, but is loyal to the Sultan and Jasmine and takes his job seriously.
+He dislikes Aladdin because of all the trouble he has caused for the guards, but is loyal to the Sultan and Jasmine and takes his job seriously.

 In the 2019 film, Razoul is portrayed by Robby Haynes and has a reduced role as a chief city guard, with most of his role in the story being taken by Hakim.

 Fazal

-Fazal (voiced by Jack Angel in the first film, Frank Welker in the sequels and the TV series, understudied by Jim Cummings in "Sneeze the Day") is a big fat guard and one of Razoul's lieutenants.
+Fazal (voiced by the late Jack Angel in the first film, Frank Welker in the sequels and the TV series, understudied by Jim Cummings in "Sneeze the Day") is a big fat guard and one of Razoul's lieutenants.